 Here are some proven, self-tested and effective ways to save money before you start travelling…

 1. Avoid Eating Out

-Love your local restaurant?
-Well that local restaurant loves you money.
-Avoid it.
-Restaurants and take-aways are a little too expensive now a days, I get sticker shocker every time I get the bill.
+Restaurants and takeaways are too expensive nowadays.
+I get a sticker shocker every time I get the bill after eating out.
 “You need how much for a meal?”
 I lose my heart as I hear the figure in reply.

-2. Lose The Car
+2. Ditch The Car